10 Best Examples of Ancient Greek Architecture

 Erechtheion, Acropolis 10

-Erechtheion temple was built by the Mnesicles between 421 and 406 BC.
-This temple got its name from the legendary Erichthonius who is mentioned as the ruler of Athens and a brave king.
-The remains of the temple show the six figures which are made up of white and black marble from Mt.
+The Erechtheion temple is one of the remarkable ancient Greek buildings, built by the architect Mnesicles between 421 and 406 BC.
+This temple got its name from the legendary figure Erichthonius, who is mentioned as the ruler of Athens and a brave king in Greek mythology.
+The remains of this ancient Greek building showcase the six figures, crafted from white and black marble sourced from Mt.
 Pentelikon and Eleusis.

 Erechtheion, Acropolis